phoboslab/jsmpeg/README.md

 	http://localhost:8081/supersecret
 ```

 Note the `muxdelay` argument.
-This should reduce lag, but doesn't always work when streaming video and audio - see remarks below.:
+This should reduce lag, but doesn't always work when streaming video and audio - see remarks below.

 ## Some remarks about ffmpeg muxing and latency